Before reading about how to file a residential appeal, please read the Appeals Overview page.

 To support an appeal based on overvaluation, you are encouraged to submit supporting documentation, such as recent closing statements, or purchase prices of homes similar to yours, along with your appeal.

-To support an appeal based on an error in the property's characteristics, such as incorrect square footage, you are encouraged to submit supporting documentation, such as dated photos with your appeal.
+To support an appeal based on incorrect information in the property's characteristics, such as incorrect square footage, you are encouraged to submit supporting documentation with your appeal.
+Dated photos, a property deed, or other evidence used to support an appeal can be found in rules 13-24 in the Official Appeal Rules of the Assessor's Office.
+Any appraisals submitted with an appeal must be USPAP compliant.

 How do I find and submit comparable properties for uniformity?